All Episodes

 That's what makes this even more unforgivable to me.

-I mean when I finally looked at the the way that the golf course is and this is the be a well known vulnerable area and the fact that they they didn't secure that perimeter and they didn't go through those bushes and make sure nobody was in it and they didn't have any eyes on on those bushes as the president was about to make the turn to holes four, five and six it tells me that that they just did not do their job.
+I mean, when I finally looked at the way that the golf course is, and this is a well-known vulnerable area, and the fact that they didn't secure that perimeter, and they didn't go through those bushes and make sure nobody was in it, and they didn't have any eyes on those bushes as the president was about to make the turn to holes four, five, and six.

-And and that to me is extremely disconcerting.
+And that to me is extremely disconcerting.

-Now your father is a little bit you know since I've spoken with him and I spoke with him immediately in the aftermath of this and and a number of times since then he's very defensive of the Secret Service doesn't really want to it seems like he doesn't really want to think about it too much, which I maybe can't blame him.
+Now, your father is a little bit, you know, since I've spoken with him and I spoke with him immediately in the aftermath of this and a number of times since then, he's very defensive of the Secret Service.

-Well they were incredible they they're they're heroes, every one of them.
+They're heroes, every one of them.

-Sean they're too professional to ever say it, right?
+Sean, they're too professional to ever say it, right?

 And they're too incredible to ever say it.

-There's no question about it and you saw that firsthand in in in Butler and I can probably tell the people who are probably most mad about the situation other than direct family are the very people who are you know put in this spot.
+I would tell you that, and I can probably tell, the people who are probably most mad about this situation other than direct family are the very people who are put in this spot.

 This is the second time they've been put in the spot.

-But you know I I I think there are real questions.
+But I think there are real questions.

-It's just practical questions like that that need to be answered and um I just hope they get serious.
+It's just practical questions like that that need to be answered.

-I mean this is my father this is a guy I love he's my best friend in the world and I I'm I'm so proud of how humble he's been about the whole situation.
+And I'm so proud of how humble he's been about the whole situation.

-And frankly I think if I were him I'd be treating it the same way as he is.
+And frankly, I think if I were him, I'd be treating it the same way as he is.

 That's always been me in the world.

-I I take a lot more offense to it when they go after somebody that you care about and somebody that you you love in the same situation is true here.
+I take a lot more offense to it when they go after somebody that you care about and somebody that you love.

 That's what I had to read on social media today.